 Dermal fillers are not classed as a POM in the UK.
 For the purposes of regulation, the MHRA classified fillers as “medical devices” in 2020.
-This government body has confirmed that it currently “has no plans” to make fillers prescription-only.

 As such, qualified injectors may obtain dermal fillers either from a pharmacy or directly from manufacturers’ sales reps.
 It is normal for pharmacists in particular to ask to see copies of your training certificates and indemnity insurance before allowing you to place an order.